 Supplementation of Information

-In order for this web site to properly fulfill its obligation to users it is necessary for CAP to supplement the information it receives with information from third party sources.
+In order for CAP’s websites to properly fulfill its obligation to users, it is necessary for CAP to supplement the information it receives with information from third party sources.

 Enhancement of Marketing Profile

 CAP may obtain third party data and add it to our existing user database to better target our communications.